-Most producers will at some point become familiar with the software behemoth known as Native Instruments, which will lead them to also become acquainted with a company called Scarbee.
-With their sample libraries taking up a chunk of NI’s production package, Komplete, Scarbee is responsible for some highly usable software versions of real instruments.
-From bass guitars to keyboards, their creations have received acclaim from the music world, and I was naturally pleased when the company’s founder, Thomas Hansen Scarbye, was up for an interview.
+Most producers are familiar with the software behemoth known as Native Instruments, which will have led them to also become acquainted with Scarbee, whose sample libraries take up a chunk of NI’s production package, Komplete.
+Scarbee is responsible for some highly usable virtual instruments, from bass guitars to keyboards, so I was pleased when the company’s founder, Thomas Hansen Scarbye, was up for an interview.

 After high school, I decided to focus entirely on music and played in various bands as a bass player.
-I wrote a lot of songs and in my mid-twenties I aimed for a career as a film composer and started getting jobs for things like documentaries.
+I wrote a lot of songs, and in my mid-twenties I aimed for a career as a film composer and started getting jobs for things like documentaries.
 At the point where things started to look promising for me, my sister and other family members died tragically in a drowning accident and that changed my life.
-For some years I composed very sad music – inspired by classical and film music (Eric Serra, Moricone, Nina Rota).
-Then I met my wife and she gave birth to my first son, Oscar, and I decided to “grow up”.
-I sold all my gear to pay the past loans I’d taken out, and I spent the first years home with my son, having taken a job as a postman, which involved getting up at 4am to stand in line at the post office to see if there was any work that day.
-About 3 years later, I happened to start reading the works of Soeren Kierkegaard, a Danish philosopher, and I suddenly realized that I had to start doing what I felt was true to myself.
+For some years I composed very sad music, inspired by classical music and movie soundtracks.
+Then I met my wife and she gave birth to my first son, Oscar, and I decided to grow up, so to speak.
+I sold all my gear to pay the past loans I’d taken out, and I spent the first years at home with my son.
+I took a job as a postman, where I had to get up at 4am to stand in line at the post office to see if there was any work that day.
+About three years later, I happened to start reading the works of Soeren Kierkegaard, a Danish philosopher, and I suddenly realized that I had to start doing what I felt was true to myself.
 So I called an old friend of mine, Lars Daniel Terkelsen, and together we formed a very successful composer/producer team.
-Until the year 2000 we composed music for more than 150 paid jobs in TV, commercials etc.
+We composed music for more than 150 paid jobs in TV and commercials until the year 2000.

-We started using sample libraries in our Akai S3000 samplers and I gradually started to get interested in making my own stuff, as I could see the advantage of having sounds that could be used to make finished records, and not just demos.
+Lars and I were using sample libraries in our Akai S3000 samplers, and I gradually started to get interested in making my own stuff, as I could see the advantage of having sounds to make finished records with, and not just demos.
 I invested in an Emulator E4-K and bought 64 MB of RAM for it.
-At that time my wife had bought me a Yamaha bass, so I started making a prototype on the Emulator.
-This was in 1998.
-One day Lars told me about the GigaSampler from Nemesys, and I was thrilled.
-I bought it, along with a Celinder Slap Bass, which I started recording.
-In 1999, I sent a demo of a slap bass song that was created using the GigaSampler to Nemesys, to show them what was possible with their software.
-They didn’t believe it was true; they thought it was fake – that it was a real bass performance.
+My wife had also bought me a Yamaha bass, so I started making a prototype sample library on the Emulator in 1998.
+One day Lars told me about the Nemesys GigaSampler, which I later bought, along with a Celinder slap bass to record into it.
+In 1999, I sent a demo of a slap bass song to Nemesys, in order to show them what was possible with their software, but they didn’t believe it was true; they thought it was fake – that it was a real bass performance.
 So I sent them screenshots of the programming and MIDI files.
 After having convinced them, they offered me a contract and released the Scarbee J-Slap, followed by the J-Fingered a year later.
 These are the same samples that were used for the Native Instruments Jay-Bass.

-J-Bass was the first software instrument that featured recording/sampling/programming technique that we all use today, where we record phrases like hammer-ons and slides, and then split the recording and put it all together in the programming stage.
-Before I made J-Slap there were loops, phrases and single samples.
+J-Bass was the first software instrument that featured recording, sampling, and programming techniques that we all use today, where we record phrases like hammer-ons and slides, and then split the recording and put it all together in the programming stage.
+Before I made J-Slap, there were loops, phrases and single samples.
 With loops and phrases you were stuck with a specific key and tempo.
-J-slap changed that completely – suddenly you had freedom to make any articulation in any tempo and key – and you could create your own phrases and licks.
-I wrote a big manual with full explanation of the technique and with lots of graphics.
+J-slap changed that completely; suddenly you had freedom to make any articulation in any tempo and key, and you could create your own phrases and licks.

 What were the early years like for you at Scarbee?
-Were you able to secure the Native Instrument partnership early on, or was there a period of being a new independent company that had to find its own clients and customers?
+Were you able to secure the Native Instrument partnership early on?

 The early years, starting in 1999, were tough.
-I was with Nemesys for my first 2 years, but the sales were not that great, and I managed to get out of my contract to start selling on my own.
-I also started to make new products: the vintage keyboards.
+I was with Nemesys for my first two years, but the sales were not that great, and I managed to get out of my contract to start selling on my own.
+I also started to make new products, like the vintage keyboards.
 Until 2006, I made yearly losses, and me and my wife had to rely on her income, as well as the business loans I took to survive.
-The truth is that you can only base your income on legitimate customers; this is a rather small percentage of people who will always pay, no matter what.
-I’m not talking about just software, but people who will pay for whatever it is they they want.
-These people are everywhere in the world and they just have a built-in moral that can not be rocked.
-These are the same people who will point out to the cashier in the store that he gave them too much change after their grocery shopping.
+The truth is that you can only base your income on legitimate customers.
+There’s only a small percentage of people who will pay for software.
 It takes time to reach these people, but eventually you amass enough of them to get generate the income you need.
-Software protection in form of registration keys and iLoks will extend your customer base this to the next group: those who will not “directly” do something criminal.
-But the biggest group are those who just steal your stuff.

 Native Instruments approached me in 2009, and since my wife had just had treatment for breast cancer that she got in 2008, I was open to a collaboration with them, as I had to secure my family financially in case my wife didn’t make it (she is recovered and cancer-free now).
-At this time my own business was good, and the NI deal just made it better.
+My own business was doing well at this time , and the NI deal just made it better.

 Not at all.
 In the beginning I did everything myself, and for many years my wife did the graphics for covers and manuals.
-I’ve have worked with Nils Liberg since 2006, who is an external programmer that does scripting, and when I did the Scarbee Vintage Keyboard FX, I worked together with Overloud guys, and Stefan Kengen did the GUI.
-Overloud is now in charge of that plugin, and sell it on their website.
+I’ve have worked with Nils Liberg since 2006, who is an external programmer that does scripting, and when I did the Scarbee Vintage Keyboard FX, I worked together with the guys from Overloud, and Stefan Kengen did the GUI.

 When I did Funk Guitarist, I worked closely together with guitarist Soeren Reiff, who is an excellent guitarist, and Jimmy Ostbygaard helped with basic editing.
 He is currently working for me together with Steffen Soerensen on some projects.
-But in general it’s a lot of solo work, after which the scripting and GUI has to be done, and for that I need help.
+But in general, I work alone, after which I’ll ask for help with the scripting and GUI work.

 What do you think would have happened if the Native Instrument’s partnership hadn’t unfolded the way it did?
 Would you have opted for just selling your instruments on the Scarbee website?